MichaelStott/tech-squawks/web/content/aws/sts/session_tokens.md

 - Adds redundancy should certain STS endpoints become available
 - Increase token validity

-For example, while it is possible to request `eu-central-1`-scoped credentials from the global STS endpoint, services hosted in `eu-central-1` should target https://sts.eu-central-1.amazonaws.com for deacreased latency.
+For example, while it is possible to request `eu-central-1`-scoped credentials from the global STS endpoint, services hosted in `eu-central-1` should target https://sts.eu-central-1.amazonaws.com for decreased latency.
 The following two STS commands were executed on an AWS server instance hosted in `eu-central-1` to further illustrate this:

 ```sh
 $ export TIMEFORMAT=%R